Pips Answer for Saturday, October 4, 2025

 For the Easy puzzle, I focused on the regions requiring a sum of 8 and 9.
 By checking my available dominoes like the [6,3] and [4,4], I could see how they had to bridge across those specific coordinates to satisfy the math.
 Moving on to the

-Nyt Pips medium answer for 2025-10-04
+NYT Pips medium answer for 2025-10-04

-Answer for 2025-10-04
+Complete answer for 2025-10-04 (Medium)

 Medium puzzle, the strategy shifted toward managing the large 'equals' regions.
 These are always a fun challenge because one wrong move ripples through several cells.